timbeechey/opa/README.md

 Chance-values were calculated using the exact method.
 ```

-Inidividual results can be visualized using:
+Individual-level model output can be visualized using:

 ```r
 plot(opamod)